ant-uni-bremen/CMT-SemCom_IoPm/README.md

 - Implements the proposed IoPm approach
 - Used to generate MNIST results reported in the paper

+## 🧩 Code Organization (Inside Each Folder)
+Each folder contains **five Python files**, organized as follows:

+- `datasets.py`
+   Preprocesses the datasets for **multi-label, multi-task learning**.
+   The task definitions are modular, allowing readers to easily modify or redefine tasks.

+- `CUSUModel.py`
+  Defines the **encoder–decoder architectures, loss functions, training loop, and evaluation loop**.
+  In addition to the cooperative multi-task architecture, this file also includes a **single-task encoder–decoder**, which is used to compare single-task processing against cooperative multi-task learning.

+- `utils.py`
+  Contains required utility functions, including the implementation of the **machine-learning-based logistic regression (LR).
+  The noise power of the communication channel can also be configured here.

+- `resultPloting.py`
+  Used to plot and visualize simulation results.

+- `main.py`
+  Specifies the **training configuration**, such as:
+  - Number of iterations
+  - Learning rate
+  - Other simulation parameters

 ## ▶️ How to Run the Code